Jitendarkumara/TestingPurposecode/README.md

+Here’s a grammatically corrected version of your questions:

-1.we have 4 value mentioned below ,which option should we take to display KWH value and for alert .
+1. We have four values mentioned below.
+Which option should we use to display the KWH value and for generating alerts?

-1. QID-KWH
+QID-KWH

-2. Average Voltage Line-to-Line	Current Phase Average
+Average Voltage Line-to-Line, Current Phase Average

-3. Active Power
+Active Power

-4. Power Factor Signed
+Power Factor Signed

-2. Describe USL and LSL will it for sum of all feeder or particular for separate feeder .
+2. Should USL (Upper Specification Limit) and LSL (Lower Specification Limit) be applied to the sum of all feeders or separately for each feeder?

-3. In the chart KWH data will be displayed for sum of all parameter or by particular parameter .
+3. In the chart, should the KWH data be displayed as the sum of all parameters or for a specific parameter?

-4 . on page load how many days of data should be display in chart .
+4. On page load, how many days of data should be displayed in the chart?

+Let me know if you'd like any further refinements!